keithbuhler/keithbuhler.github.io/heraclitus.md

 both before they have heard it
 and when they have heard it for the first time.

-Though the Law of Logos is common,
-the majority live as though they alone were wise.
-Though all things happen according to this Logos,
-men act *as though they had never heard of it.*
+Nature loves to conceal herself.
+Gold-seekers dig over much earth and find little gold.
+But the raging Sibyl uttering things solemn, rude and unadorned,
+reaches with her voice over a thousand years, because of the God.

 ## IV

+Though the eyes are more exact witnesses than the ears,
 Whatever concerns seeing, hearing, and learning, I particularly honor.
-But the eyes are more exact witnesses than the ears.
-Eyes and ears are bad witnesses to men having rude souls.
+Even eyes and ears are bad witnesses to men having rude souls.
 They understand neither how to hear nor how to speak.

-The majority of people have no understanding
-of the things with which they daily meet,
-nor, when instructed, do they have any right knowledge of them,
-although to themselves they seem to have.

 To those who are awake, there is one common world,
 but of those who are asleep, each is in his own private world.